Billie Sutton: Political career

 In 2010, Sutton was elected to the South Dakota Senate, representing District 21.
 He served as Senate Assistant Minority Leader from 2013 to 2015.
 He was succeeded in this position by Troy Heinert from District 26.
 In 2015, Sutton became the South Dakota Senate's Minority Leader.

 In May 2017, Sutton announced his candidacy for Governor of South Dakota in 2018 at his family ranch in Burke, SD.
 Michelle Lavallee of Sioux Falls, a former Republican, was the lieutenant governor candidate on Sutton's ticket.
 Sutton lost in the 2018 South Dakota gubernatorial election, 51.0 to 47.6 percent, in the closest gubernatorial election in South Dakota since 1986.

 Endorsements

 The Sioux Falls Argus Leader and Rapid City Journal endorsed Sutton for South Dakota Governor in 2018.
 Sutton was also endorsed by a number of prominent Republicans, including former U.S. Senator Larry Pressler, former State Senate Majority Leader Dave Knudson, former state treasurer Dave Volk, former mayor of Sioux Falls Rick Knobe, and current Lincoln County Commissioner Jim Schmidt, among others.

 Political views

 Sutton is a "pro-Second Amendment" moderate Democrat with an anti-corruption focus.

 Personal life

-While the accident ended Sutton's rodeo career, it did not quell his love of horse riding, an activity he still enjoys alongside his wife Kelsea.
+Though he was paralyzed as a result of his rodeo career, he kept his appreciation of horse riding, an activity he still enjoys alongside his wife Kelsea.
 Sutton and his wife have three sons.
 A daughter, Lenore, was born July 8, 2020, but died a week later.
-In August 2022, a community splash pad in Burke named Lenny's Lily Pad was opened to honor their daughter.
+In August 2022, a community splash pad in Burke named Lenny's Lily Pad was opened in memorial of his daughter.